EVNetwork/NEctroverse/README.md

 * ... ?

-You can play the current Ectroverse at www.ectroverse.org.
+You can play the current Ectroverse at http://www.ectroverse.org

+NEctroverse is currently unavalible.